DePayFi/web3-woocommerce/wp-content/plugins/woocommerce/readme.txt

 == Description ==

-WooCommerce is [the world’s most popular](https://trends.builtwith.com/shop) open-source eCommerce solution.
+[WooCommerce](https://woocommerce.com/woocommerce/) is the open-source ecommerce platform for WordPress.

 Our core platform is free, flexible, and amplified by a global community.
 The freedom of open-source means you retain full ownership of your store’s content and data forever.